javi0x00/javi0x00/reactjs.md

     - Presentation (css)
     - Interactivity (js)
   * With state or without state
+  * Unidirectional, One-way Data Binding
-  * Unidirectional, parent to child flow
+    - Parent to child flow
   * Allow define as class and as function
     - of class
     - functional

-* Properties ― props (inmutable), it's a object
-  - Default Props
-  - Props like attribute
-  - Prop Types
-  - key

-* State
+  * Communication between components
-  - Inmutable
-  - Declarative
-  - Reactive
+    - Parent to child (props)
+    - Child to parent (event of the son altering the state of the father)
-  - Asynchronous
+    - Unrelated components
-  - A functional component can't have state

 * Lifecycle
   * Mounting